The phenomenal Fidelity Research XF-1 moving coil step-up transformer is the best way to get the most out of a good MC cartridge.

-Fidelity Research is one of the most iconic and revered names in vinyl replay.
-No other brand has quite the iconic status and FR cartridges and step-up transformers have become legendary, for good reason.
-In this review, I compare the XF-1 to the popular Primare R-32 phono preamplifier.
+Fidelity Research is one of the most iconic and revered names in vinyl.
+No other brand has quite the same status and FR cartridges and step-up transformers have become legendary in audio circles, for many good reasons.

-So let’s look at the Fidelity Research XF-1.
-Transformers are optimised to work with specific loadings or cartridge impedances.
+Transformers are optimised to work with cartridges with a specific range of coil impedance.
 Fidelity Research offered the XF-1 in three varieties: low, medium and high impedance.
-My personal example is the XF-1 ‘M’, designed for use with cartridges with an internal impedance of 4-18 Ohms.
+The example we are looking at here, from my collection of vinyl goodies is the XF-1 ‘M’, designed for use with cartridges with an internal impedance of 4-18 Ohms.